3komma14/Guard/README.markdown

 CodeGuard
 =========

-A simple Guard library made in c#.
+A simple Guard and validator library made in c#.

 Example of usage:
 -----------------

+	// --- using Guard.That(...) ---
 	public void SomeMethod(int arg1, int arg2)
 	{
 		// This line will throw an exception when the arg1 is less or equal to arg2